 The Arts Company

-Experience Cheekwood Botanical Garden and Museum of Art, the 55-acre estate built by the Maxwell House Coffee fortune in Nashville, Tennessee, and one of the finest examples of an American Country Place Era estate in the United States.
+Experience Cheekwood Estate & Gardens, the 55-acre estate built by the Maxwell House Coffee fortune in Nashville, Tennessee, and one of the finest examples of an American Country Place Era estate in the United States.
 The Botanical Garden is a spectacular showcase of color and horticultural diversity with eleven specialty display gardens and stunning natural landscape.
 The Museum of Art has collections of painting, sculpture and decorative arts that are on display year round.
 They also host new exhibits either on their property or inside the beautiful mansion.
 Below is their upcoming exhibit.

-The family-friendly Frist Center for the Visual Arts, located in downtown Nashville, is a world-class art center dedicated to presenting an ever-changing schedule of exhibitions from local, regional, national and international sources.
+The family-friendly Frist Art Museum, located in downtown Nashville, is a world-class art center dedicated to presenting an ever-changing schedule of exhibitions from local, regional, national and international sources.
 The Frist features the award-winning Martin ArtQuest Gallery with 30 interactive art-making stations; educational programs; free live music on Thursday and Friday evenings; a gift shop full of gorgeous hand-crafted merchandise; and a full-service cafe -- all surrounded by gorgeous architecture.
 It's a great place to explore, learn, and enjoy great art!

 Hatch Show Print Haley Gallery